PerisicJere/PANlab/README.md

 - Meta-Llama-3-8B-Instruct
 #### Idea, and challenges
 - This was probably the hardest subtask
-- It underperformed because of the serveral factors
+- It underperformed because of the several factors
-- Next idea is to translate the data to english and the evaluate it
+- The next idea is to translate the data into English and evaluate it
 #### Usage
 ```bash
 python3 NER-Llama/models/Lama3_ner_es.py